cair/LogicalTransformer/README.md

 * How can we create hierarchical logical embeddings that represent more complex sentence structures, above the word level representation?
 E.g., by building up a representation around each word separately, incorporating context into the hypervector.
 * How can we integrate language and images in the autoencoder?
 * Given the new Tsetlin machine composites, should the architecture be flat or deep?
+* Our starting point is a single set-of-words representation encompassing the complete document.
+How can we create one set-of-words representation per word instead, incorporating a local view of the document?
 * And more, ... :-)

 ## Example with Bayesian Word Profiling and Word Sense Refinement